 Step1: Use a Sandpaper to Clear Out the Rust

-Use sandpaper and scrap off the rust until you can see the bare metal surface.
+Use sandpaper and scrape off the rust until you can see the bare metal surface.
 Ensure the scraped surface is uniform to avoid imperfections after the application of paint on the surface.

 Step 2: Apply a Rust Inhibitor